What Is Cloud Penetration Testing?

 Exploitation

-In this phase, the penetration testers focus to assess your cloud environments:
+In this phase, the penetration testers focus on assessing your cloud environments:

 Reporting